euonymblog/EUALF-webapp/_session/dinner-5-june.md

 ---
 layout: session
-title: Dinner 5 June
+title: Dinner on Sydney Harbour
-timeslot: '5 June, 18:00pm-21:00pm'
+timeslot: '5 June, 18:00-21:00'
-venue: Venue
+venue: Sydney Harbour
 speaker:
-speakerurl: /melissaconleytyler.html
+speakerurl:
-permalink: /elfwelcome.html
+permalink: /dinnercruise.html
 ---

+Meet in the Hotel Lobby on the ground floor at 18.00 for transportation to the departure point.